 To set up App Search:

-- First, create a new deployment with the App Search deployment template.
+- First, create a new deployment with the App Search solution.

-- Launch App Search directly from the main deployment page, or click App Search under the Deployments menu to see other options.
+- Launch App Search directly from the main deployment page, or select App Search under the Deployments menu to find more options.
 From the App Search pane you can force a restart, terminate, or delete the App Search instance.

-When the App Search window opens, confirm that the processes are running correctly and then click Continue to Login.
+When the App Search window opens, confirm that the processes are running correctly and then select Continue to Login.

 You can configure App Search to use a SAML identity provider for cross-domain, single sign-on authentication.
-To learn how, see Secure your clusters with SAML.
+To learn how, check Secure your clusters with SAML.

 Optional: Proceed through the onboarding procedure.
 Follow these steps to confirm that your App Search instance is configured correctly.